The advice below is for Guidelines only

 We’ve set out a guide how to use our equipment safely below.
 This is a only a guide.
 If hirers require a full Health and Safety Guide, they must consult a professional.

 *This is a guideline only.
-Ody Global Limited will not be held responsible for the safety of Hirers and Hirers should consult our HIRER Terms and Conditions for further clarification.
+Ody Ventures Limited will not be held responsible for the safety of Hirers and Hirers should consult our HIRER Terms and Conditions for further clarification and always seek professional advice from an approved body before going on the water.

 - Wear Personal Floatation Devices